ntcreate/Assessment.NameSorter/README.md

 ## Getting Started
 ### Instructions
 1. Clone the repository using the command git clone https://github.com/ntcreate/Assessment.NameSorter.git into your Visual Studio.
-2. Clean and Build the solution Assessment.NameSorter.sln.
+2. Clean and Build the solution ***Assessment.NameSorter.sln***.

 ### To Note
-- Console App solution (**App.Console**) is built with netcoreapp3.1 as TargetFramework.
+- Console App solution (***App.Console***) is built with netcoreapp3.1 as TargetFramework.
 This requires the installation of .NET Core Runtime 3.1, or otherwise please change to supported TargetFramework for your host.
-- Referencing Library solution (**App.Libraries**) is built with netstandard2.1 as TargetFramework.
+- Referencing Library solution (***App.Libraries***) is built with netstandard2.1 as TargetFramework.
 - The default Console App takes in 1 Argument in Main Function, which is the directory which "unsorted-names-list.txt" resides.
 - The default 1st Argument is set as "C://TestCases/".
 Please have the file "unsorted-files-list.txt" in the current directory.
 Otherwise, you may change the directory as deemed appropriate.
 - In the scenario where your test case fails, kindly reference ***repo/sample/*** to run the basic test case.